kkufieta/CarND-Vehicle-Detection/writeup_template.md

 Next, I implemented functions to extract HOG features, binned color features and color histograms (Lines 98-142).
 I plotted a few examples simply using the original image (or grey image in the case of HOG features):

 ![alt text][image1b]
-![alt text][image1b]
+![alt text][image1c]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is are a few examples using the `HSV` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(4, 4)` and `pixels_per_cell=(8, 8)`, and `cells_per_block=(2, 2)`:

+`pixels_per_cell=(4,4)`:
 ![alt text][image2a]
+`pixels_per_cell=(8,8)`:
 ![alt text][image2b]

+You can see how much more detailed the HOG features look when using `pixels_per_cell=(4,4)` instead of `pixels_per_cell=(8,8)`.
+I felt that `(4,4)` would lead to a better performance (later I learned that's not necessarily the case, and it takes much longer to train and test).

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters.

+First, I performed a grid search on the parameters:
+* All color spaces
-First, I performed a grid search on the parameters: All color spaces, pixels per cells = 4, 8 and 16, blocks per cell = 1 and 2, orientations = 9 and 12.
-I trained classifiers with 500 data samples based on all those combinations, and received tables with test accuracies.
+* pixels per cells = 4, 8 and 16
+* blocks per cell = 1 and 2
+* orientations = 9 and 12.

+I trained classifiers with 500 data samples and tested them with 100 data samples, based on all those combinations, and received tables with test accuracies.
 Let's show them off, since I've done the work (not that it proved useful, which is why I deleted it from my code as well.
 The code is available in older commits.)

-Note: The values within the table divided by a slash, are for 1 and 2 cells/block, respectivel.
-The lowest table shows the number of features for each parameter combination.
+Note: The values within the table divided by a backslash, are for 1 and 2 cells/block, respectively.
+The last table shows the number of features for each parameter combination.

 | RGB | 9           | 12          |
 | --- |:-----------:| -----------:|